Frequently Asked Questions (FAQ) about the "LIVE555 Streaming Media" libraries

 For example, a server application

-(such as "testMP3Streamer") that sends RTP packets will do so
+(such as "testMP3Streamer" or "testOnDemandRTSPServer") that transmits RTP packets will do so

-other, "*Source" modules (e.g., to read data from a file), and, as a side
+a chain of other, 'source' or 'filter' objects (e.g., to read data from a file), and, as a side

 effect, transmit RTP packets.